A Complete Guide to Princeton, NJ

 - Triumph Brewing – There is a brewery in the middle of downtown Princeton!
 Their beer is solid as is their food menu – the homemade pretzels are so delicious.
 A great spot to unwind or enjoy a sporting event on one of their TVs.
 It has been closed most of the pandemic so we are looking forward to returning again soon.

 - Blue Point Grill – I have yet to eat here but Blue Point Grill is another local favorite in town for their seafood selection.

 - If you are in the mood for artisan pizzas, head to Nomad or Teresa Caffe.

-- There are severe pub styled spots – Yankee Doodle Tap Room, Alchemist and Barrister, Winberies, The Ivy
+- There are severe pub styled spots that also double for a great spot to grab a drink – Yankee Doodle Tap Room, Alchemist and Barrister, Winberies, The Ivy, The Dinky Bar

 - So many other options: Chez Alice Cafe, Jules Thin Crust, D’Angelo’s Italian Market, Olives, and TONS of Asian food spots from ramen to Korean chicken to sushi to Thai to bubble tea and everything in between – I could do an entire post on all of these spots.
 If you are in the mood for anything Asian, it’s here.